KittyPBoxx/Emerald-Ex-Map-Rando/README.md

     - Rayquaza can be caught on first visit to Sky Pillar (No need to go back to Sootopolis)
 - Misc
     - Darkness is removed from all caves (but not Brawly's gym)

+- KNOWN GLITCHES
+    - Overworld sprites breaking if certain legendaries like Rayquaza or Hoho are first in the party

 ---